timboudreau/shutesburybroadband/broadbandFaq.md

 Any number is speculative at this point, but we believe it will be in the $50/$75 month range for both basic internet *and* phone service.
 For most people, that will be less than they are paying now.

 **Will My Taxes Go Up?**
-While we cannot at this time specify exact numbers, the expectation is that it will go up by less than $300 per household per year or $25/month, as a result of issuing a bond similar to the one Leverett did (it should be noted that Leverett's model simply paid for the network out of tax dollars, rather than having the town lend money to be paid back out of subscriber fees, as we are proposing for Shutesbury).
+While we cannot at this time specify exact numbers, the expectation is that it will go up by less than $300 per household per year or $25/month, as a result of issuing a bond of similar size to the one Leverett did.

 If all homes are connected (as opposed to "fiber to the curb") then property tax rates should be unaffected.
 The value of your home, if you sell it, goes up.
 But the value of your home *relative to the value of your neighbors' homes* does not change (theirs go up by the same percentage), and the difference between valuations is what drives changes in property tax amounts for individual properties.

 **Who Will Pay For Building The Network?**
 There are a variety of grants and sources of grants available - most notably, the $50,000,000 in the recent IT bond bill.
 That money is currently *authorized* for MBI - meaning MBI will be issuing grants to individual towns' MLPs or entities such as WiredWest.
 The money is not yet *appropriated* - meaning that MBI does not actually have it yet - it's still working its way through the system to them.

 Realistically, the town will very likely have to raise a bond to cover some of the work.
-Ideally, that gets paid back out of subscriber fees over a long period - in other words, the system pays for itself, but not quickly.

 **Will The Town Vote On Whether Or Not To Build A Fiber Optic Network?**
 At some point we need to start doing the parts of this that cost money, which may require a "debt exclusion override" vote - essentially the town votes to exclude the debt from counting toward the limitations placed on it by [Proposition 2 1/2](http://en.wikipedia.org/wiki/Proposition_2%C2%BD).
 At present, the earliest that is likely to happen is the April 2015 town meeting.

-The town must borrow the money to pay the upfront costs of building the network;  the goal is for that money to be repaid out of subscriber fees.
+The town must borrow the money to pay the upfront costs of building the network.

 **Can I keep my existing Verizon phone / DSL service?**
 Yes.
 You are under no obligation to use the service.